Abney Park Cemetery: Past and present

 In 1978, apart from one forecourt building, the park passed to the local council as a burial ground and open space subject to the Local Authorities Cemeteries Order of 1977.
 For the next twenty-one years, there being only a small number of residual burial and monuments rights, the Council worked with local groups and relatives to accommodate these rights, and exercise discretion to allow occasional courtesy burials, where families had previously held deeds from the cemetery company; but by and large nature was allowed to take its course.

 Abney Park was included on the Heritage at Risk Register in 2009, as one of Britain's historic parks and gardens at risk from neglect and decay.
 Although the level of malicious damage is kept low by the conspicuous presence of staff and volunteers of the Abney Park Trust when maintaining the park; by frequent arts and environmental events promoted by the trust; and by community safety initiatives involving the police and their community support officers; nevertheless, over time it has taken its toll, leading to the current 'at risk' designation.
 The roof slates and roof flashings of the Abney Park Chapel have been damaged by unauthorised climbing and theft at times when the park was left unsupervised and unlocked overnight, and this has resulted in water seepage into the chapel walls which is now causing serious problems to the whole building.
 Similarly, from time to time, some sections of boundary wall become too weak due to people climbing over them, and decay has set in.
 However these matters could be put right and the park is a popular place to visit, with a range of educational, training and cultural events and an annual summer open day.
 It is a designated Local Nature Reserve and Conservation Area.
 Apart from the South Lodge extension on the forecourt, Abney Park's freehold is owned by the London Borough of Hackney.

-The park is situated near Stoke Newington High Street, London N16.
-It occupies 12.53 ha, which includes a nature reserve, a classroom, a visitor's centre and a central chapel which is disused.
+The park occupies 12.53 ha, which includes a nature reserve, a classroom, a visitor's centre and a central chapel which is disused.
 The park is normally opened for free public access on weekdays and weekends from about 9.30 am to 5 pm.